ViniciusMeyer/pdp2020/README.md

 http://www.pdp2020.com

-Here, you will find all used codes and results from the published paper.</br>
+Here, you will find all used codes and results from the submitted paper.</br>

 Authors: Vinícius Meyer, Dionatra F. Kirchoff, Matheus L. da Silva and Cesar A. F. De Rose</br> Pontifical Catholic University of Rio Grande do Sul (PUCRS), Porto Alegre, Brazil</br>